 Vulcan Absolute Kettlebells

-Vulcan is serious about their kettlebells, and the Vulcan Absolute Kettlebells are proof of that.
+Vulcan Strength is one of the leading sponsors of the sport of Kettlebell Lifting, and they are serious about their kettlebells.
+The Vulcan Absolute Kettlebells are proof of that.
 Rather than pumping out just another basic kettlebell and then having a price war with everyone else, Vulcan puts some serious time and effort into the R&D of their Absolute kettles.
 The Absolutes are made entirely with high quality steel, are guaranteed to not crack or dent for life, don’t chip easily like painted bells, and there are no toxic chemicals used as either fillers or in the powder coat finish.
 I have a couple of these Absolutes and they are the bomb.

 Kettlebell Kings Competition Kettlebells

-These are very similar to the Vulcan Competition Kettlebells that I just discussed.
+These are very similar to the Vulcan Competition Kettlebells discussed above.
 Kettlebell Kings Sport Competition Kettlebells are gravity-cast, one-piece, high-quality steel kettlebells with no fillers, no rattling, and no welding.
-They are accurate to within 0.3 kg, guaranteed for life, and color-coded to GSU, IKFF, & IUKL Standards.
+They are accurate to within 0.3 kg, guaranteed for life, and color-coded.
 Sizing is of course consistent among all weights being that they are competition bells, and the handle diameter is as it should be at 35 mm.

 When it comes to choosing between the Vulcan Competition Kettlebells and the Kettlebell Kings Competition Kettlebells, the biggest difference is the size of the handle opening.
-KB Kings boasts a narrower opening, claiming easier insertion with better comfort overhead and in the rack position during lifts.
-The opening on the Vulcan is simply more standard in size and shape making it probably a better choice for those who favor two-handed movements, or those who just have larger than usual hands.
+KB Kings boasts a narrower opening, making for easier insertion with better comfort overhead and in the rack position.
+The opening on the Vulcan Absolute is simply more standard in size and shape making it probably a better choice for those who are less likely to actually do competitive lifts, or those who just have large gorilla hands like me.
 Either way you go, I think you’ve got a kettlebell for life.

 Rogue Competition Kettlebells